5 Year Agreement (5YA) funding

 Your timeframes and limits around spending 5YA funding depend on when the Ministry signs your 5YA.
-For instance:
+For instance if we:

-- if we sign your 5YA by the start date (1 July): you can spend up to 90% of your 5YA budget immediately
+- sign your 5YA by the start date (1 July) you can spend up to 90% of your 5YA budget immediately

-- if we sign your 5YA by 30 September in Year 1: you can spend up to 50% of your 5YA budget immediately
+- sign your 5YA by 30 September in Year 1 you can spend up to 50% of your 5YA budget immediately

-- if we have not signed your 5YA by 31 December in Year 1: your property advisor will work with you to address any issues.
+- haven't signed your 5YA by 31 December in Year 1 your property advisor will work with you to address any issues.

 9. Engaging contractors for your 5YA projects